 They say Ambar was in police custody from March 12 to March 13: “He was at the Legion on Tuesday, March 12 evening until late, then to The Frob(isher Inn) to ask something.
 He walked to a shelter and he was in the care of the RCMP until Weds. morning.
 By noon he was missing,” as a friend of the family said on Facebook.

-On March 11, the night after Ambar had been scheduled to return south, he had attempted to spend the night at Iqaluit’s “damp” shelter, for people who may be intoxicated, police said.
+On March 11, he had attempted to spend the night at Iqaluit’s “damp” shelter, for people who may be intoxicated, police said.

 Because Roy was under 19, he was not allowed to stay at the shelter, and police previously said he went home.
 That’s been confirmed by other sources, too.